DROGHEDA

 FESTIVAL

-the second annual
+the third annual

-a day of inspiration, collaboration and creation for songwriters of all levels!
+Two days of inspiration, collaboration and creation for songwriters of all levels!

 Each workshop focuses on a different aspect of the craft